yonahforst/node-challenge-quote-server/README.md

 #### Algorithm

-1. receive a search term (a string) to look for
+1. receive a term from the URL
-2. then find any quotes that contain that string in their quote text
-3. then return only those matching quotes

-As with `/quotes`, your new route should return a JSON array of quotes.
-If you find none that match, it should return an empty array, `[]`.
+2. make the server respond with it

+For this exercise only an endpoint is needed.

 #### Getting parameter(s) from the URL